holman/dotfiles/README.markdown

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `rake install`.
-- **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded
-  last so that they get loaded after we set up zsh autocomplete functions.

 ## bugs